 We have a function called CONCATENATE in excel which will do the combining together two or more values or two or more cell values together.

 But in VBA we don’t have any built-in function to concatenate two or more values together.
-In fact, we don’t even get to access the worksheet function class to access VBA CONCATENATE function as a worksheet function.
+In fact, we don’t even get to access the worksheet function class to access the VBA CONCATENATE function as a worksheet function.

 How to Concatenate Strings in VBA?